PMI CORPORATE WEBSITE PRIVACY NOTICE

 We may collect various types of information about you:

-- information about your visits to our offices, outlets and events
+- information about your visits to PMI touchpoints

-- information you give us in calls you make to us or e-mails you send to us
+- information you give us in calls you make to switchboards or call centres

 - information about your preferences and interests

-- information necessary to verify your age, identity and authority to act on behalf of your employer if applicable
+- information necessary to verify your identity and age

 find out more…